Dynamical-Systems-Laboratory/IPMCsMD/construction/constructed_setups/DPD_based/README.md

 ```

-This step can be done before or after Step 2.
+This step can be done at any time, before Step 3 as well.

-All the correct parameters are in the `construction/parameters/` directory, including the output from [LigParGen](http://zarbi.chem.yale.edu/ligpargen/).
+All the correct parameters are in the `construction/parameters/dpd_templates/` directory, including the output from [LigParGen](http://zarbi.chem.yale.edu/ligpargen/).

 There needs to be a space between `Masses` and entries and then entries and the `Atoms` section.
 Rules for LAMMPS input files format are specified [here](https://lammps.sandia.gov/doc/2001/data_format.html).

+To verify if the input is correct, run `input_check.py` (or a collective version for all seeds `test_all_seeds.sh`).
+Example of how to run it for the current model is located in the directory `construction/constructed_setups/DPD_based/sodium_models/example`.